scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 TODO: Maybe cite https://datatracker.ietf.org/doc/draft-li-spring-srv6-security-consideration/
 TODO: maybe this paragraph can go at the end, in a paragraph where we discuss SICON vs related work (inclding BGP with colors, semantic routing, ...)

+As highlighted in {{I-D.rtgwg-net2cloud-problem-statement}}, as applications move to cloud datacenters, achieving reliable inter-domain Internet connectivity remains an open challenge.

 ## Authentication -  SCION PKI {#pki}
 SCION's control plane messages are all authenticated.
 The verification of those messages relies on a public-key infrastructure (PKI) called the control-plane PKI or CP-PKI.